francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 == Statements Typing

-Typing rules are structured as follows: $ Delta tr s tl Delta' $ This judgment means that executing the statement $s$ within a context $Delta$ will lead to a context $Delta'$.
+Typing rules are structured as follows: $ Delta tr s tl Delta' $ This judgment means that typing a statement $s$ in a context $Delta$ leads to a context $Delta'$.
+It is important to note that this refers only to the types involved and is not related to the operational semantics of the program.

 A program $P$ is well-typed if and only if the following judgment is derivable: